simonettimartino/simonettimartino/README.md

 - 💻 Bachelor's degree in Computer Science for Management (University of Bologna)

-- 📖 My interests are: data analysis and finance
+- 📖 My interests are: data analysis, blockchain, algorithms, mountain, photograpy

 - 📫 How to reach me: